margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a new day for all the sounds of the earth to lift up into harmony, heaven It's a new day for the story to be told and the story to be shared and the story to weave itself through the universe It's a new day for a hand to reach out to reach out a hand

+It's a new day to open your ears to the sounds everywhere It's a new day to open your arms to the people everywhere

 <br>